farrajota/talks/README.md

 # talks

-Links to talks I've done so far.
+Slides of talks I've done so far.